Updated: Aug 6

-Amstrad were forward thinking enough to realise that an easily identifiable mascot would aid brand recognition, and would help to distinguish the CPC from the competing - and already well established - 8-bit micros.
+Amstrad was forward-thinking enough to realise that an easily identifiable mascot would aid brand recognition.
+Amstrad would need this to distinguish the CPC from the competing - and already well established - 8-Bit micros.

 That mascot was Roland, who was apparently named after one of the CPC 464’s developers, Roland Perry.
 Roland’s appearance would vary greatly across the games he starred in.
 In Roland in the Caves he is a humanoid flea, in Roland on the Ropes he resembles a budget Indiana Jones, whilst in Roland Goes Square Bashing, he is basically a squished cube with arms, legs and a face.

 One of the main reasons for his inconsistent appearance was that some of these games were never intended to be ‘Roland’ games.
 Several were quite separate games developed in Europe by external developers.
 Amstrad then re-packaged them as ‘Roland’ games and sold them under the Amsoft brand.